Caesar and Cleopatra (film)

-Caesar and Cleopatra is a 1945 British Technicolor film directed by Gabriel Pascal and starring Vivien Leigh and Claude Rains.
+Caesar and Cleopatra is a 1945 British film adaptation of George Bernard Shaw's 1901 play of the same title.
+Directed by Gabriel Pascal, the film stars Vivien Leigh and Claude Rains in the title roles.
 Some scenes were directed by Brian Desmond Hurst, who took no formal credit.
-The picture was adapted from the play Caesar and Cleopatra (1901) by George Bernard Shaw, produced by Independent Producers and Pascal Film Productions and distributed by Eagle-Lion Distributors.
+The picture was produced by Independent Producers and Pascal Film Productions and distributed by Eagle-Lion Distributors.

 Upon release, Caesar and Cleopatra failed to earn back its colossal budget.
 John Bryan was nominated for an Oscar for Best Art Direction.

 Plot

-Aging Julius Caesar takes possession of the Egyptian capital city of Alexandria and tries to resolve a feud between the young princess Cleopatra and her younger brother Ptolemy.
-Caesar develops a special relationship with Cleopatra and teaches her how to use her royal power.
+It is a largely-faithful adaptation of Shaw's play, with no significant cuts or alterations to the original text.